MHEN007/MHEN007/README.md

 ## Greetings 👋.
 Welcome to my Github Profile
 Hi, my name is Matthew.
-I am a informatics student with interests in database technology, data management, data science, machine learning, and most importantly, software engineering.
+I am a CS graduate with interests in database technology, data management, data science, machine learning, and most importantly, software engineering.

 I have experiences in developing mobile apps, fullstack websites including backend services, machine learning models including NLP Models, CNN, and their frameworks such as PyTorch, and database design.